kumarshantanu/kumarshantanu.github.io/index.md

 and performance.
 Effectiveness of ideas depends on the context, so I tend to irreverently combine good ideas irrespective of which paradigms they identify with.

-I have many Open Source projects written using Clojure and Java.
+I have created many Open Source projects using Clojure and Java.

 ### Books